-- 22. "Award year" means the fiscal year, July 1 through June 30, from which funds are allocated.
+- 18. "Over-payment" means any money disbursed to the student in excess of the award, or in excess of need. - 19.
+"Refund" means funds for tuition, fees, room, board, and/or other institutional fees that are returned to the student by the institution, usually as a result of the student leaving school. - 20.
+"Repayment" refers to the process of returning those unearned financial aid funds received by the institution or the student, for a specific academic period that are not attributable to educational costs incurred for that period.
+Consequently, these amounts must be returned to the appropriate financial aid fund as determined by the Return to Title IV calculation. - 21.
+"Eligible Student" means an undergraduate, graduate, or professional student enrolled in an eligible postsecondary certificate or degree program who: - Maintains satisfactory academic progress toward the degree or certificate, as defined by an institution in accordance with state and federal guidelines. - Does not owe a repayment, and is not in default on an educational grant or loan. - 22.
+"Award year" means the fiscal year, July 1 through June 30, for which funds are allocated.
 Awards may be for one or more academic terms occurring within that fiscal year period.
 Summer enrollment must begin before the close of the fiscal year or end within the fiscal year to be included. - 23.
 "Documentation" means the practice of collecting information to support applications for need-based financial aid. - 24.
 "Verification" means the process of comparing information obtained from diverse sources and determining that the information is accurate and/or compatible.